Westlake Recording Studios: History

 Westlake Studios have also been used to produce audio material for films, television shows and commercials.
 In June 1980, National Public Radio, in a co-production with the BBC, used Westlake Studios to record a 13-part radio adaptation of Star Wars.
 NPR returned to Westlake in 1996 to record its production of Return of the Jedi.

-Recording Studios
+Recording studios

 Westlake has a total of seven recording studios, including four with full size live rooms, two production rooms and a mixing suite.

-Studios A and B are located on Beverly Boulevard in Los Angeles and Studios C, D, E, Production Room 1 and Production Room 2 are located on Santa Monica Boulevard, CA in West Hollywood, CA.
+Studios A and B are located on Beverly Boulevard in Beverly Grove, Los Angeles and Studios C, D, E, Production Room 1 and Production Room 2 are located on Santa Monica Boulevard in West Hollywood.

 Studio A

 Studio A is one of the most historic rooms at Westlake.
-The control room of Studio A features a 60-channel Neve V3 console and a 1200 sqft tracking room, including a large piano isolation room.
+The control room of Studio A features an 80-channel Solid State Logic XL 9000 K console and a 1200 sqft tracking room, including a large piano isolation room.
 Studio A was where Michael Jackson's Thriller was recorded in 1982.